daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 #### 3.3.8 thingplus_device_register
 ```
-- Prototype: int thingplus_device_register (void * t, char * name, int uid, char * device_model_id, char device_id [THINGPLUS_ID_LENGTH]
+- Prototype: int thingplus_device_register(void * t, char * name, int uid, char * device_model_id, char device_id [THINGPLUS_ID_LENGTH]
-- Description: Register the device on Thing + server.
+- Description: Register the device on Thing+ server.
 - Parameters
   - t: SDK instance
   - name: the device name
   - uid: The unique ID of the device in the gateway.
 It should not overlap with other devices.
   - device_model_id: ID of the device model specified in the gateway model
-  - device_id: The device ID used by Thing +.
-If the device registration succeeds, the device ID used by Thing + is filled in the corresponding array.
+  - device_id: The device ID used by Thing+.
+If the device registration succeeds, the device ID used by Thing+ is filled in the corresponding array.
 - Return Value
   - 0: Success
   - < 0: Failed